-EV580 ENVIRONMENTAL LAW (3)

-This course surveys the laws and agencies that regulate, enforce, and litigate current environmental issues.
-The course provides an introduction to the major federal environmental laws, including the Endangered Species Act, National Environmental Policy Act, Clean Water Act, Clean Air Act, RCRA (waste disposal) and CERCLA ("Superfund") statutes.
-The course will also introduce students to the local counterparts to these national policies, and to the common law actions used by individuals or communities seeking to address specific environmental concerns.
-Interactions between regulated actors and regulating agencies will also be discussed.
-Prerequisite: Introduction to Environmental Law and consent of instructor.

-EV598 ENVIRONMENTAL SCIENCE INTERNSHIP (1) Fall/Spring

-Students gain professional skills in the environmental market place working with a mentor at a local environmental or engineering firm or an appropriate GovGuam or Federal Government agency.
-This course can be taken twice, but a maximum of two total credits will be allowed as electives toward the Master of Science Degree.
-Students are expected to intern between 10 and 12 hours per week per credit of EV598.

-EV695 ENVIRONMENTAL SCIENCE THESIS (6) Fall/Spring

-EV698 ENVIRONMENTAL SCIENCE PROFESSIONAL TRACK INTERNSHIP (6) Fall/Spring

-EV690 ENVIRONMENTAL SCIENCE PROFESSIONAL TRACK PROJECT (6)
+EV580 ENVIRONMENTAL LAW (3) Fa This course surveys the laws and agencies that regulate, enforce, and litigate current en- issues.
+The course provides an introduction to the major federal environmental laws, Endangered Species Act, National Environmental Policy Act, Clean Water Act, Cl RCRA (waste disposal) and CERCLA ("Superfund") statutes.
+The course will all students to the local counterparts to these national policies, and to the common law act individuals or communities seeking to address specific environmental concerns. between regulated actors and regulating agencies will also be discussed.
+Prerequisite: to Environmental Law and consent of instructor. including the ean Air Act, lso introduce tions used by Interactions EV598 ENVIRONMENTAL SCIENCE INTERNSHIP (1) Students gain professional skills in the environmental market place working with a mer environmental or engineering firm or an appropriate GovGuam or Federal Government a course can be taken twice, but a maximum of two total credits will be allowed as elec the Master of Science Degree.
+Students are expected to intern between 10 and 12 ho per credit of EV598. agency.
+This ctives toward EV695 ENVIRONMENTAL SCIENCE THESIS (6) Fall/Spring EV698 ENVIRONMENTAL SCIENCE PROFESSIONAL TRACK INTERNSHIP (6) Fall/Spring EV690 ENVIRONMENTAL SCIENCE PROFESSIONAL TRACK PROJECT (6) Fall/Spring